Earthbag homes were created in the 1970s by Iranian architect Nader Khalili.

 Use two strands of 4-point barbed wire in between each level of bags.

 You can use bricks or stones to temporarily hold this barbed wire in place before adding the next level of bags.

 Place additional levels with a sheet metal slider

 To prevent snagging on the barbed wire, place additional levels of bags with a sheet metal slider.

-You can fill the bags on the slider, sew the end closed and then tilt the bag into position.
+You can fill the bag on the slider, sew the end closed and then tilt the bag into position.

-The bag should be flush against the previous bag.
+The bag should be flush with the previous bag.